-Again, you should do your research to find a reputable lawyer who you can converse easily with in either your own language or a common language such as English.
+Again, you should do your research to find a reputable lawyer who you can converse easily within either your own language or a common language such as English.
 Do not go with a lawyer who you cannot communicate with at a high level as this can lead to misunderstandings and you want to avoid them at all costs.

 There are some companies that are fully solvent and they only build when they know they have the money to complete the project.
 You should get these types of assurances from the company if you choose to buy off-plan and of course have any penalties written into the contract, just in case they fail to deliver on their promises.

-After the Title Deed (tapu) of the property has been cleared and you are happy to proceed then you, the lawyer, the Estate Agent and the seller will draft a contract clearly stating all the conditions of the sale.
-This should be as detailed as possible, with the times of payments clearly stated and any penalties for anyone not complying to the contract written and agreed upon.
+After the Title Deed (tapu) of the property has been clarified, your lawyer, Real Estate Agent, and the seller will draft a contract clearly stating all the conditions of the sale.
+This should be as detailed as possible, with the times of payments clearly stated and any penalties for anyone not complying with the contract written and agreed upon.
 This is when you should pay your deposit.

-Any foreigner purchasing in Turkey has to get military clearance stating that their property is not close to a military base.
-In the past you had to apply to the headquarters in Ankara to do this and it used to take anything from 3 months up to a year.
-This meant that when it came time to purchase the property you would pay up to 90% to the seller and then the final 10% when you receive the title deed.
+Before foreigners purchase real estate, it is necessary to obtain permission from the military authorities in the region.
+In the past, you had to apply to the headquarters in Ankara to do this and it used to take from 3 months up to a year.
+This meant that when it came to purchase the property you would pay up to 90% to the seller and then the final 10% when you receive the title deed.
 However, there has been a change in the system recently and it is now done locally.
 So the title deed (tapu) is transferred usually between 2 and 4 weeks.
 This is great news for you and means you can pay a lower deposit as the seller doesn't have to wait so long for his final payment.

-One last thing about purchasing property in Turkey as that you want to look into the inheritance rules that are in place as they may not be the same as your home country.
-It is probably a good idea to draft a will with your lawyer so that in the case of any deaths in the family the property will go to the person to whom you have chosen.
+One last thing about purchasing a property in Turkey as you want to look into the inheritance rules that are in place as they may not be the same as your home country.
+It is probably a good idea to draft a will with your lawyer so that in the case of any death in the family the property will go to the person to whom you have chosen.

 READ ALL NEWS